James Moore (Continental Army officer): Moore's Creek Bridge campaign

 Moore next set about devising a trap for MacDonald's Loyalist contingent.
 He positioned a detachment of men at Cross Creek, and ordered the regiments of Colonels Caswell and Alexander Lillington to a location downriver in the path of the Loyalist militia.
 The Loyalist force managed to slip past Caswell, at which point Moore ordered Caswell to join up with Lillington at a location known as Moore's Creek Bridge.
 Simultaneously with Caswell's corrective maneuver, Moore floated his troops 60 mi downriver, where they disembarked and joined in the pursuit of MacDonald's force.
 In the Battle of Moore's Creek Bridge, the Loyalists attempted to cross over the creek in the early morning hours of February 27, 1776, where they were met with fierce resistance from Caswell and Lillington's united forces.
 The Patriots routed the Loyalists in less than three minutes, inflicting severe casualties on MacDonald's men and capturing 850 loyalist soldiers and officers, while themselves suffering only a single casualty.

 Moore did not participate directly in the battle, but arrived shortly after it was decided, and pursued the remaining Loyalist units.
 Moore's Creek Bridge stopped the British plan for the conquest of North Carolina and was celebrated by Patriots throughout the colonies.
-The British press of the time downplayed the victory as a defeat of Loyalist forces rather than of regular British Army units.
-On March 4, 1776, the Provincial Congress in New Bern passed a resolution thanking Moore for his service in suppressing the Loyalists.
+The British press of the time downplayed the defeat as it involved only Loyalist forces and no British Army units.
+On March 4, 1776, the Provincial Congress in New Bern passed a resolution thanking Moore for his service in defeating the Loyalists.